Introduction: Satellite Imagery For Emergency Planning

 Prepping Your Bug-Out Location

-Sustainable management of natural assets like timberlands, streams, and mineral stores is made more straightforward by satellite photography, where GIS apparatuses support preservation endeavors and guarantee capable resource use by planning and following the development or reduction of these assets.
+GIS tools support preservation efforts and ensure efficient resource use by planning and monitoring the development or reduction of these assets.

-Satellite photography gives organizers the information they need to establish practical metropolitan conditions.
+Satellite imagery provides organizers with the information needed to establish practical urban conditions.

 -